Holding company in Dubai · Assets and subsidiaries

 What is a holding company in Dubai?

 It is a company whose main activity is to hold shares, assets or intellectual property of other companies.
-In the UAE it is typically formed as a Free Zone Holding, SPV or wealth structure.
+In the UAE it is typically set up as Free Zone Holding, RAK ICC Holding (offshore) or SPV in DIFC and ADGM.

-Can a Dubai holding company own subsidiaries in Spain or Latin America?
+Can a Dubai holding own subsidiaries in Spain or Latin America?

-What is an SPV and what is it used for?
+What is an SPV and when is it used?

-A Special Purpose Vehicle is a company with a specific purpose: to hold an asset, channel an investment or isolate risk.
-In the UAE they are used primarily in DIFC and ADGM for wealth structures and family offices.
+A Special Purpose Vehicle is a company with a specific purpose: to isolate an asset, channel an investment or reduce risk.
+In the UAE they are mainly used in DIFC and ADGM for wealth structures, family offices, regulated funds and real estate operations.

-How long does it take to set up a holding company?
+How long does it take to set up a holding in Dubai?

 Verified reviews